dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Hive
 * Key is at the lowest Hiveling in the outside-grub room in Hive

+## Isma's Door

+* Blocks access to Isma's grove from Broken Elevator
+* Key is at the Pilflip leading up to the spike tunnel

 ## Joni's Door